ZiluTian/csblog/_posts/2021-11-27-simple-type-theory.markdown

 \over \Gamma \vdash (\lambda x: A).b : A \rightarrow B
 $$

 The function introduction rule allows us to think of a function from A to B as a value of function type.
-In logic, if we have proof x of proposition A that entails proof b of proposition B, then we have a proof of proposition A implies B. In category theory, it corresponds to the currying map [bicartesian-closed-category] or transpose [exponential-object-wiki] associated with exponential objects.
+In logic, if we have proof x of proposition A that entails proof b of proposition B, then we have a proof of proposition A implies B. In category theory, it corresponds to the currying map or transpose associated with exponential objects (ref: [bicartesian-closed-category], [exponential-object-wiki]).
 For $$ \Gamma = z: H, H \times A \xrightarrow{b} B, H \xrightarrow{\bar{b}} B^A $$.

 #### Function elimination rules